 - Adequate space — Does the office have the appropriate number of waiting rooms and exam rooms?

 - Adequate record keeping — Does the office keep patient files secure, confidential and thoroughly maintained?

 When the office does not meet the plan’s predefined requirements in these areas, it is the plan’s responsibility to evaluate the office regularly until it does.

 CredSimple Pro Tip: Clarity is key.
 Make sure your standards for office quality are clear and easily accessible by all the providers in your network.

 CR 7 & 8 Recredentialing Verification and Recredentialing Cycle Length: These criteria ensure that the organization has the appropriate recredentialing process in place.
-Every 36 months, the organization needs to reevaluate the provider’s qualifications, which includes receiving current information from third parties about any disciplinary actions occurring since the last credentialing event.
+Every 36 months, a provider needs to be recredentialed, which includes receiving current information from third parties about any disciplinary actions occurring since the last credentialing event.

 CredSimple Pro Tip: While NCQA requires recrendentialing every 36 months, to stay compliant, ongoing monitoring is required in the interim.
 CredSimple’s automated monitoring ensures that credentials and data never become invalid.
 Our management system provides automatic alerts to sanctions, such as instances of malpractice and expiring licenses.
 Anytime the system detects an issue, it will appear as an alert on the client dashboard.
 With CredSimple, you will never be in the dark about your providers’ statuses again.

 Now that you’ve tackled the credentialing committee requirements, read about credentialing requirement 9: ongoing monitoring, which is the next step to ensure compliance.